civilKaos82/sql-voting-results-retrieving-data-challenge/README.md

 6. What are the ids and names of the politicians for which Lizzie Rath voted?

-7. What are the current grades, names, locations, and vote counts for all politicians whose current grades are less than 9.00 ordered by current grade from high to low.
+7. What are the current grades, names, locations, and vote counts for all politicians whose current grades are less than 9.00 ordered by current grade from high to low?

-8. What 10 states had the most voters turnout?
-(Does this correspond to the population of those states?)
-List the people that voted in the top state's elections.
-(It will be a big list, and you can use the results from your first query to help simplify this next query.)
+8. Which state had the largest number of voters (not votes) and how many unique voters voted in that state?

 9. List the people that voted more than 2 times?
 (It should only be once for their Senator and once for their representative!)
 Ay Caramba!
 We have some serious ballot stuffing!
 Report this to the Election Board!